Welcome to Ohio Harness Horsemen’s Association

 12/28/23Ohio State Racing Commission licenses expire December 31, 2023.
 Licenses must be renewed to race by January 1, 2024 at MGM Northfield and January 3, 2024 at Miami Valley Gaming.
 Failure to be properly licensed may result in a fine or suspension.
 Trainers may still obtain a single temporary license for Owners.

-11/14/23Ever want to know what it is like to ride in the Mike Woepkenberg starting gate?
+11/14/23Ever want to know what it is like to ride in the Mike Woebkenberg starting gate?
 Click to read a first-hand account feature article written by ex-professional Hall of Fame baseball player Hal McCoy.

 11/14/23The OHHA Equine Disaster Benevolent Trustees approved a $5,000 donation to go to the Southern Tier Harness Horseman's Association for disaster relief support related to the Tioga Downs barn fire that occurred on November 9, 2023.